jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/05-Jerkar Runtime.md

 1. Parse the command line.
 2. Populate the system properties and Jerkar options from configuration files and command line (see <strong>build configuration</strong>).
 3. Pre-process Java source files located under _[WORKING DIR]/build/def_ directory if any.
-The preprocessor will parse source code to extract content of `@JkImport` and `@JkProject` Java annotations.
+The preprocessor parses source code to extract content of `@JkImport` and `@JkProject` Java annotations.
-The `@JkImport` contains the binary dependencies on modules hosted in Maven/Ivy repository while the `@JkProject` contains dependency on build definition classes of an other project.
+The `@JkImport` contains the binary dependencies on modules hosted in Maven/Ivy repository (as `@JkImport("commons-httpclient:commons-httpclient:3.1")` while the `@JkProject` contains dependency on build definition classes of an other project (as `@JkProject("../org.jerkar.plugins-jacoco")`).
 If the project build definition sources contain some `@JkProject` annotations, the dependee project are pre-processed and compiled recursively prior to go next.
 4. Compile Java source files located under _[WORKING DIR]/build/def_ directory.
 The compilation is done using classpath constituted in the prevous step.
 5. Instantiate the build class.
 The build class is the class specified by the `buildClass` option if present.
 If not, it is the first class implementing `org.jerkar.tool.JkBuild`.
+If no class implementing `org.jerkar.tool.JkBuild` is found then the `org.jerkar.tool.builtins.javabuild.JkJavaBuild` is instantiated.
 The class scanning processes classes in alphabetic order then subpackage in deep first.
-This mean that class `MyBuid` will be scanned before `apackage.ABuild`.
+This mean that class `MyBuid` will be scanned prior `apackage.ABuild`, and `aa.bb.MyClass` will be scanned prior `ab.OtherClass`.
-If no class implementing `org.jerkar.tool.JkBuild` is found then the `org.jerkar.tool.builtins.javabuild.JkJavaBuild` is instantiated.
 The `buildClass` option can mention a simple name class (class name omitting its package).
 If no class matches the  specified `buildClass` then an exception is thrown.
 6. Inject options in build instance fields  (see <strong>build configuration</strong>).
 7. Call the `init()` method on the build instance.
 8. Instantiate and bind plugins.